-Legal departments shouldn't "be afraid of starting small, even if it's not perfect" because waiting around for perfection means the opportunity to innovate can be lost.
-Clients say that "part of the issue is that our needs are constantly changing - what's good for our needs at the beginning may not be good five years down the line."
+Legal departments shouldn't "be afraid of starting small, even if it's not perfect" - waiting around for perfection means the opportunity to innovate can be lost.
+Clients say that "part of the issue is that our needs are constantly changing - what's good for our needs at the beginning may not be good five years down the line," and what can help is "Working on the less risky stuff to get a taste for it."
 A quick prototype or proof of concept is an important step on the road to solving a problem, and provides a solid foundation to evolve the solution as requirements change.
-After all, "you still need the basics to be able to understand the whole picture and what is actually relevant."